Skip to content

 Ocean Drains

-The Mariana Trench is the deepest natural point in the world, located in the western Pacific Ocean approximately 200 kilometers (124 mi) east of the Mariana Islands.
-It is thought to be a subduction zone where the seafloor of the Pacific is gobbled up by the continental plate to the west.
-It must therefore have come as a surprise to researchers that this zone draws in water at an enormous rate.
+The trench is thought to be a subduction zone where the ocean floor of the Pacific is gobbled up by the continental plate to the west.
+So, it must have come as a surprise to researchers that this zone draws in water at an enormous rate.
+Because the quantity of water in a subduction zone should not go up, but down.

-A more logical conclusion would be that the Mariana Trench is not in fact a subduction zone but an expansion rift.
-An expanding seafloor at the trench, even if expanding at a very slow pace, would require huge amounts of water to fill the the volume created.
+Because an expanding ocean floor at the trench, even if expanding at a slow pace, would require huge amounts of water to fill the the volume created.

 South pole view of the expanding Earth